-As part of the project stipend you were awarded by the Western Region Public Health Training Center (WRPHTC), we are asking that you submit an abstract and poster to the WRPHTC to summarize your project and its outcomes.
-These deliverables may be made available to the public on the WRPHTC website.
+At the end of your project work, we ask that you submit an abstract and poster to the WRPHTC to summarize your project and its outcomes.
+These deliverables may be made available to the public on the WRPHTC website and/or social media channels.

 The poster should contain the following sections laid out on a 1-page PowerPoint slide (or using another appropriate software).
-An abstract should be submitted separately.
+An abstract should be submitted as a separate document.